Brandon Mitchell – Combat Medic With The Armed Forces of Ukraine

-Click or touch the YouTube graphic below to see all Brandon’s videos
+Click or touch the YouTube graphic below to see all of Brandon’s videos.

 Drones Will Win The War in Ukraine

-Brandon has been emphasising the point for a long time that medical equipment alone is not going to help win the war.
-To this end, Brandon is putting most of his energy into supplying and delivering drones to Ukrainian army units, which he maintains, and I agree with him, will bring about Ukrainian victory.
+Brandon has repeatedly emphasised that medical equipment alone will not win the war.
+Consequently, he devotes most of his energy to supplying and delivering drones to Ukrainian army units, which he maintains will help secure victory.

-Forces News features Brandon and other combat medics during their UK tour
+Forces News featured Brandon and other combat medics during their UK tour

 The video above was part of the Edinburgh tour.

-Prior to the tour, Brandon had completed a Level 3 FREC course at Solent Medical Skills in Southampton.
-FREC is a First Response Emergency Care course.
-Coincidentally, Brandon’s instructor on the course had previously served as a volunteer medic in Ukraine.
+Before the tour, Brandon completed a Level 3 FREC (First Response Emergency Care) course at Solent Medical Skills in Southampton.
+Notably, his instructor had volunteered as a medic in Ukraine.

-Just before his UK tour, Brandon visited Germany, where he ran several Half Marathons to fundraise for a truck for Nika, a Hospitallers Medical Battalion combat medic in need of a replacement truck.
-Brandon raised the required amount of £20,000 for Nika’s truck.
+Just before starting his UK tour, Brandon visited Germany, where he ran several half-marathons to raise funds for a truck for Nika, a Hospitallers Medical Battalion combat medic.
+His efforts successfully raised the £20,000 required for the truck.

 Culmination of Brandon’s Tour

-Brandon’s tour culminated at Trafalgar Square in London on 24 February at the commemoration of the second anniversary of the full-scale invasion of Ukraine.
+Brandon’s tour concluded in London’s Trafalgar Square on 24 February at an event commemorating the second anniversary of the full-scale invasion of Ukraine.

-Brandon was sitting on his own with headphones in to try to cut out the noise.
+Brandon was sitting alone with headphones in, trying to cut out the noise.
 The little Ukrainian boy told me he had given up his pocket money and savings to help buy trucks.
-I decided to introduce him to Brandon the combat medic as I felt the boy’s authenticity would resonate with him.
+I decided to introduce him to Brandon, the combat medic, as I felt the boy’s authenticity would resonate with him.
 This special moment happened.

 Story and image: Alison Cameron.